 - Create an Instagram account for your business.

 - Create a LinkedIn page for your business.

-- Set up a Google My Business profile.
+- Set up a Google Business Profile (formerly Google My Business).

 - Include your contact information, website link, and a brief description of your services in each of your profiles.